 What constitutes ‘obscene exposure’?

 ‘Obscene exposure’ is taken to mean any behaviour which is likely to offend the standards of decency of current community standards in New South Wales.
 Acts such as sexual conduct in public, streaking at a sports event, or “flashing” will be taken to be obscene by the Courts as well as the general community.
-Acts such as nudity at the beach are governed by the Local Government Amendment (Nude Bathing) Act 1996 (NSW) which states that nude swimming (or being nude at the beach) cannot be prohibited if the conduct occurs at one of the listed designated beaches and will therefore not result in a charge of obscene exposure.
+The Local Government Amendment (Nude Bathing) Act 1996 (NSW) Acts governs act such as nudity at the beach.
+It states that nude swimming (or being nude at the beach) cannot be prohibited if the conduct occurs at one of the listed designated beaches and will therefore not result in a charge of obscene exposure.

 ‘Exposure’ refers to revealing your genitalia in a public space, including acts such as exhibitionism or public nudity.
 There is no requirement for a sexual act to have occurred.
-There is also no requirement to have been seen by a member of the public; the focus is on whether the person has or should have had a reasonable belief that members of the public could see the transgression.
+There is also no requirement that a member of the public had seen the exposure; the focus is on whether the person has or should have had a reasonable belief that members of the public could see the transgression.

 What constitutes a public space?

 A public place is defined in section 3 of the Act as follows:

 - a place (whether or not covered by water), or

 - a part of premises,